 If you don’t already know, South Carolina requires that drivers carry a minimum level of automobile insurance coverage at all times.
-Currently, the minimums are $25,000 for injury or death to one person; $50,000 for injury or death to more than one person; and $25,000 for damage to property.
-Uninsured motorist coverage, by the way, is included in your regular fees.
+Currently, the minimums are $25,000 per person for injury or death; $50,000 for all injured in one accident; and $25,000 for damage to property.
+Uninsured motorist coverage, by the way, is required and included in your regular fees.

 What Happens When You Don’t Have Coverage

 Let’s assume that you are a South Carolina driver who currently has valid coverage in place, but you want to drop it if just for a few months, to save the cash.
 You may be thinking that it will take at least that long for the DMV to catch up to you and by then you’ll have a new policy in place.
 If that’s you, you may want to think again.
 That’s because South Carolina employs what is known as the Automobile Insurance Liability Reporting System, or AILR.